mirrorzk/mirrorzk/README.md

 [![ethereum](/ethereum.jpg "ethereum")](#)
-# Ethereum is changing the world.
+# If I have seen further it is by standing on the shoulders of giants.

 ## 🐳 About Me